Naqhid/Biryanis-Website/README.md

-# Fitness shop
+# Briyanis Website

-> This project is for selling gym goods
+> This project is for selling Briyani dishes

 ![screenshot](/images/screenshot.png)

 > This project is based on an online shop for electronics.
-Design is followed from this website https://www.behance.net/gallery/24796463/ZATTIX , but instead of a shop of electronics I created gym goods selling website
+Design is followed from this website https://www.behance.net/gallery/24796463/ZATTIX , but instead of a shop of electronics I created Briyani selling website

 ## Built With